seatable/seatable-developer-docs/docs/clients/javascript/javascript_api.md

 !!!
 Danger "JavaScript API cannot be used for scripts in SeaTable bases.
 For script programming with Javascript, there is a [separate chapter](/scripts/) in this documentation."

+Note, JavaScript API calls SeaTable Server Restful API, while scripts in SeaTable bases interact with the base loaded in the browser, so the APIs of the two are somewhat different.

 ## Installation

 ```shell